InternLM/xtuner/examples/README.md

 If you want to use mmchat for efficient finetuning in your original training pipelines, you just need to change the implement of building `model` and `dataloader`, reserve other parts.
 Thus you can quickly fine-tune various models with various datasets by changing the relevant configs.

-## How to build model with MMChat for qlora
+## How to build model with MMChat for QLoRA

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer, BitsAndBytesConfig